 Does Connecticut require an electrical license?

-Connecticut requires a licensed electrician to do all professional wiring projects.
-The state makes a distinction between electricians who can work on any system, and electricians who can only work on low-voltage systems, such as fire alarms.
-While an electrical apprentice is not licensed, he or she must be registered with the state and work under the supervision of a licensed electrician.
+Yes, Connecticut requires a licensed electrician to do all professional wiring projects.
+The state distinguishes between electricians who can work on any system and those who can only work on low-voltage systems, such as fire alarms.
+While an electrical apprentice is not licensed, they must be registered with the Connecticut Department of Labor and work under the supervision of a licensed electrician.

 What are the different types of electrical licenses in Connecticut?

-The Connecticut Department of Consumer Protection offers two different types of general electrical licenses: limited and unlimited.
-There are two levels to both licenses: journeyperson and electrical contractor.
-In addition, the department issues journeyperson and contractor licenses to people who work specifically with electric lines or photovoltaic systems.
+The Connecticut Department of Consumer Protection offers limited and unlimited general electrical licenses.
+Both licenses have two levels: journeyperson and electrical contractor.
+The department also issues journeyperson and contractor licenses to people working with electric lines or photovoltaic systems.

-The limited electrical journeyperson and contractor licenses have similar requirements, but they only allow work on electrical systems, like security, sound, and fire alarm systems.
-These electricians earn $25-$30 per hour.
+The limited electrical journeyperson and contractor licenses have similar requirements but only allow work on electrical systems, like security, sound, and fire alarm systems.

-Electrical line and photovoltaic licenses involve specific training and exams, and these electricians can only do work in those fields.
-These electricians can make $25-$30 per hour.
-There has been significant growth in the need for photovoltaic electricians in the past few years.
+Electrical line and photovoltaic licenses involve specific training and exams, and electricians can only work in those fields.
+The need for photovoltaic electricians has grown significantly in the past few years.\

 How to get an electrician license in Connecticut

 Getting your Connecticut electrical license begins with an apprenticeship.
 In most cases, you must be at least 18 years old and have a high school diploma or GED.
 Vocational high school programs are the exception to this rule.
-In this case, students can begin their classroom and practical studies at the age of 16.
-There is a $110 registration fee to be an apprentice, split into $50 from the student and $60 from the sponsor.
+In this case, students can begin their classroom and practical studies at 16.
+A $110 registration fee to be an apprentice is split into $50 from the student and $60 from the sponsor.

 During your apprenticeship, you are required to take 720 hours of classwork, or 180 hours per year for four years.
 You also will be required to do 8000 hours of electrical work under the supervision of your licensed electrician.